Firearms Lawyer in Vernon, BC

 Years at the Vernon Law Courts means Julian understands how local Crown prosecutors approach firearms cases and how RCMP detachments conduct firearms investigations and seizures.

-Firearms penalties are among the most severe in the Criminal Code.
-A firearms lawyer Vernon defendants consult early can assess sentencing exposure and pursue every strategy to avoid mandatory minimums.
+Firearms penalties are among the most severe in the Criminal Code, and several carry mandatory minimums.

 Firearms prosecutions depend on search legality, weapon classification, and proof of knowledge.
-Julian challenges every element.
+Julian challenges each.

 Common Questions About Firearms Charges in Vernon